sjjsy/neronet/doc/notes_on_meetings.md

 - Keeping track of progress and ensuring achievement of sprint goals
 - Making sure the *big picture* progresses optimally
 - Making sure the sprint review & demo is excellent
-- Maintaining and boosting team spirit and motivation
+- Maintaining and boosting team spirit and motivation in collaboration with the scrum master

 Feedback is given to team leader at the end of sprint.